 - Fill in your PAN, Aadhaar Number, and Assessment Year for which you are filing the updated return.

-- Indicate whether you have previously filed a return for this assessment year under section 139(1) or any other section or not.
+- Indicate whether you have previously filed a return for this assessment year under section 139(1) or any other section.

 - If you have filed a return before, provide details such as the form filed, acknowledgement or Receipt Number, and the date of filing the original return.

-- Check your eligibility to file an updated return, ensuring you do not fall into circumstances where filing an updated return is not allowed.
+- Check your eligibility to file an updated return, ensuring you do not fall into any ineligible categories.

 - Select the appropriate ITR form for filing the updated return.

-- State the reason for updating your income, such as returns previously not filed, income not reported correctly, wrong heads of income chosen, and others.
+- State the reason for updating your income, such as returns previously not filed, income not reported correctly, incorrect heads of income chosen, and others.

 - Specify if you are filing the updated return within 12 months from the end of the relevant assessment year or between 12 to 24 months from the end of the relevant assessment year.